mozrin/laravel-lang-controller/README.md

-rewrite This is a a readme file for the Language Controller.pghp file ... that in general does this ... (explain it) Sure, here's a README file that explains the functionality of the LanguageController.php file in detail:

-LanguageController.php
 The LanguageController.php file is a Laravel controller designed to handle language translation requests.
 Its primary function is to translate given keys into specified target languages by looking up corresponding translation files.

 Functionality